testing-library/native-testing-library-docs/docs/intro.md

 uses the [react-test-renderer](https://reactjs.org/docs/test-renderer.html), whereas DOM Testing Library (DTL) uses JSDOM.
 The main philosophy here is that you should find elements on the "screen" the way users would.
 This approach is meant to give you confidence that your app is working as a cohesive unit.
-Just like DTL, RNTL's primary guiding principle is:
+Testing Library's primary philosophy is:

 > [The more your tests resemble the way your software is used, the more confidence they can give you.](guiding-principles.md)